puppetlabs/puppetdb/documentation/api/query/v4/operators.markdown

 Consult the documentation for the chosen [`<ENTITY>`][entities] for details on what implicit relationships are supported.

-Internal to PuppetDB, we keep a mapping of how different entities relate to each other, and so no other data beyond the entity is needed in this case.
-This is different from explicit subqueries, for those you must specify yourself how two entities are related, although functionally they can produce the same results.
+In PuppetDB, we keep a map of how different entities relate to each other, and therefore no data beyond the entity is needed in this case.
+This is different from explicit subqueries, where you must specify how two entities are related.

-#### Implicit Subquery Examples
+#### Implicit subquery examples

 A query string like the following on the [`nodes`][nodes] endpoint will return the list of all nodes with the `Package[Tomcat]` resource in their catalog, and a certname starting